ayoubhammal/knapsack-approximation-deferral/README.md

-# knapsack-approximation-deferral
+# Knapsack Approximation deferral

-KAD: A Framework for Proxy-based Test-time Alignment with Knapsack Approximation Deferral
+Code for the paper "Kad: A Framework for Proxy-based Test-time Alignment with Knapsack Approximation Deferral".